hzhu/sol-swap/README.md

 [x] refactor and create useQuote + remove fetching state from reducer [x] refactor everything that can be moved to react-query [x] introduce iOS-style modal sheet
+[x] implement mobile combobox
-[x] swipe down at the beginning of list should not dismiss sheet [ ] only show insufficient balance message is wallet is connected [ ] max button populates the sell input
+[x] swipe down at the beginning of list should not dismiss sheet [ ] broken image should have a fallback
+[ ] only show insufficient balance message is wallet is connected [ ] max button populates the sell input
-[ ] implement mobile combobox
+[ ] tokelist: dynamically fetch token list
-[ ] show "trending" suggestions as the initial suggestions [ ] dynamically fetch token list
+[ ] tokelist: async defer the token list
-[ ] persist token list in index db
+[ ] tokelist: persist token list in index db
 [ ] handles unconnected state?
 [ ] handles reverts?
 [ ] handless API errors from Jupiter
-[ ] async defer the token list
 [ ] store transactions in local storage or even better in a cookie string [ ] tab shows transaction history
 [ ] store transactions in pocketbase or indexDB